-Section 3: That the City Manager is authorized to execute the Agreement, in the form attached hereto as Exhibit "A," together with such non-substantive changes as may be acceptable to the City Manager and approved as to form and legal sufficiency by the City Attorney.
+Section 2: That the City Commission approves and ratifies the Agreement between the City and the GAME attached hereto as Exhibit "A", together with such nonsubstantive changes as may be acceptable to the City Manager and approved as to form and legal sufficiency by the City Attorney.

-Section 4: That the appropriate City officials are authorized to do all things necessary and expedient to carry out the aims of this Resolution.
+Section 3: That the City Manager is authorized to execute the Agreement and the appropriate City officials are authorized to do all things necessary and expedient to carry out the aims of this Resolution.